nekotodance/PromptViewer/readme-en.md

 - Right-click “pv-install.ps1” in the extracted folder and select “Run with PowerShell
 > [!WARNING]
 > Shell scripts are not configured to work by default!
-> In that case, run the terminal as an administrator and run Set-ExecutionPolicy RemoteSigned first!
+> In that case, run the terminal as an administrator and execute the following command (relatively secure method)
+> Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force

 - At the end of the install, it will ask if you want to copy the link to your desktop
 At the end of the install, it will ask if you want to copy the link to your desktop.
 Type “y” if you want to, or just press “enter”.